-In the travel context, a 'ship' refers to a large seafaring vessel designed for transportation, exploration, or leisure activities.
+In the travel context, a 'ship' refers to a large seafaring vessel designed for transportation, Exploration, or leisure activities.
 Ships have been used for centuries as a means of travel, trade, and discovery, and they continue to play a significant role in modern travel.

 They offer a unique and exciting way to explore different regions, navigate waterways, and embark on memorable journeys.
 Here are several examples of ships in the travel context: